Family Law

 Child Support Calculator - Florida

-Estimate monthly child support payments in Florida using the Income Shares model.
+Estimate monthly child support payments in Florida using a simplified Income Shares planning approach.
 Free calculator for Florida residents.

 How the Florida Child Support calculator works